Justin-Bento/portfolio-site/src/content/projects/project-2.md

 ---
 title: 'Evolve Camps'
-description: The Evolve Camps mobile application empowers parents and camp counselors with engaging tools to help parents receive updates and stay informed about their children during their time at camp.
+description: The Evolve Camps mobile application helps parents and camp counselors, by sending real-time updates to parents, so they can stay informed about their children during their time at camp.
 publishDate: 'April 15 2020'
 seo:
   image: